 When it comes to cracking caused by subsidence you need to first eliminate likely causes such as nearby trees and leaking drains.

-Underpinning also tends to leave something of a stigma that can worry future buyers and insurers.
+Underpinning also tends worry future buyers and insurers.

 Of all the valid subsidence claims, nearly three quarters are tree related